chnhk/hello-world/README.md

 # hello-world
-the first repository
+a newer to github
+python beginner
-newer to github and learning python.hope to progress every single day!
+hope to progress every single day!